thiagocrux/pern-todo/README.md

-# Natours - Landing Page
+# PERN Todo

 This project is a todo list by FreeCodeCamp tutored on their channel on YouTube created using PostgreSQL, Express, ReactJS and Node JS.
-The tutorial can be found ["here"](https://www.youtube.com/watch?v=ldYcgPKEZC8&pbjreload=101).
+The tutorial can be found <ins>[here](https://www.youtube.com/watch?v=ldYcgPKEZC8&pbjreload=101)</ins>.

 ## :toolbox: Built With